folio-org/ui-courses/doc/testing-notes.md

 There is only one realistic option for providing the Stripes front-end, and that is of course the usual [The Stripes CLI](https://github.com/folio-org/stripes-cli).
 There are still choices to be made here, though.
 The Stripes CLI includes code for integrating with the Karma and Nightmare browser automation libraries, which increases the convenience of these two ahead of other candidates.
 Workarounds are possible, and will be discussed [below](#browser-automation).

-**Note.**
-The Stripes CLI can either build and serve the front end (the usual mode during development) or build it into static files, which can then be served by nginx or any other web server (which is how we do this in production).
-The `stripes test` commands seem to do the former.
-Is there a way to build a static bundle and serve it from elsewhere, then use `stripes test` to execute tests against that service?

 #### Test runner

 Until fairly recently, [Mocha](https://mochajs.org/) has been the undisputed king of test-runners in the JavaScript world.
 It is used ubiquitously in the tests of other FOLIO UI modules, has no obvious flaws, and is used by the Stripes CLI's `stripes test` facility.